miketeachman/micropython/docs/esp32/quickref.rst

 See :ref:`machine.I2S <machine.I2S>`. ::

+The I2S class is currently available as a Technical Preview.
+During the preview period, feedback from users is encouraged.
+Based on this feedback, the I2S class API and implementation may be changed.

     from machine import I2S, Pin

     i2s = I2S(0, sck=Pin(13), ws=Pin(14), sd=Pin(34), mode=I2S.TX, bits=16, format=I2S.STEREO, rate=44100, ibuf=40000) # create I2S object